KnOX-07/IrisAI/README.md

 # IrisAI

-IrisAI is a simple voice assistant designed to help you with various tasks such as searching Wikipedia, opening websites, playing music, and more.
+IrisAI is a voice-activated personal assistant designed to enhance your productivity by performing various tasks through voice commands.
+With IrisAI, you can search Wikipedia, open popular websites, play music, and check the current time, all without lifting a finger.
+This project leverages Python's text-to-speech and speech recognition capabilities to provide a seamless and interactive user experience.
+Whether you're looking to fetch quick information, enjoy some tunes, or streamline your daily routine, IrisAI is here to assist you every step of the way.

 ## Features